PostHog/posthog.com/contents/handbook/company/docs.md

   - Correcting mistakes reported by users.
   - Clarifying documentation based on user feedback and support tickets.

-- **Content marketing** is responsible for improving the overall quality of the docs.
+- **Content marketing** is responsible for improving the docs.
 This means:
   - Polishing draft documentation created by product teams.
   - Identifying and improving low quality documentation.
    - Ensuring screenshots and other visual elements are up-to-date.